milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 </p>

 Aldehyde is a byproduct of alcohol metabolism (in humans?) and is broken down into less toxic molecules by aldehyde oxidase.
-In insects, aldehyde can come from other sources, such as pheromones, and "*Long-chain, unsaturated alcohol and aldehyde compounds arecommon  female-produced  sex  pheromones (REF)*" ([source](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0067794)).
-They conclude that "*\[The\] results suggest that an antennae-specific aldehyde oxidasefrom  the  navel  orangeworm,  AtraAOX2,  might  be  involved  indegradation  of  host  plant  volatile  compounds  and  pheromone*", which helps both with distinguishing plant compounds from the pheromones they are actually interested in, and also protects them from volatile plant compounts and potentiallz even pesticides.
+In insects, aldehyde can come from other sources, such as pheromones, and "*Long-chain, unsaturated alcohol and aldehyde compounds are common  female-produced  sex  pheromones (REF)*" ([source](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0067794)).
+They conclude that "*\[The\] results suggest that an antennae-specific aldehyde oxidasefrom  the  navel  orangeworm,  AtraAOX2,  might  be  involved  indegradation  of  host  plant  volatile  compounds  and  pheromone*", which helps both with distinguishing plant compounds from the pheromones they are actually interested in, and also protects them from volatile plant compounts and potentially even pesticides.

 Quote from the abstract: "*Our data suggest AtraAOX2 might be involved in degradation of a diversity of aldehydes including sex pheromones, plant-derived semiochemicals, and chemical cues for oviposition sites.
 Additionally, AtraAOX2 could protect the insect's olfactory system from xenobiotics, including pesticides that might reach the sensillar lymph surrounding the olfactory receptor neurons.*" (I don't understand the methods or biochemistry in general enough to judge how accurate this is).